 Fee(s) - $245.00

 Timing - your initial contact with our office will begin the process of consulting with our permit staff.
 Depending on the scope of the request it may be possible to develop a plan of approach over the phone in a short time.
 In other complex cases there may be a site visit required to review the request.
-Once the permit application process is underway it will likely take just a few days to issue you a permit.
+Once the permit application process is underway it can take up to two weeks to issue you a permit depending on complexity and other variables.
 Your work can then begin when you have the permit in hand.

 Tips & Tricks